xHuGODx/TPW-proj1/README.md

 ## User - Not logged

-- Register/Login
+- Register/Login ✅ (so o da direita)
-- View all ads
+- View all ads  ✅
-- Search and Filter
+- Search and Filter ✅

 ## User - com login

 - All from above
-- Open ads
+- Open ads ✅
-- Add ads
+- Add ads ✅
+- See their own ads ✅
+- Remove their ads ✅
+- Edit their ads
-- Add ads to cart and buy
+- Add ads to cart and buy ✅ (so metade)
 - Follow
-- Fav
+- See products from users they follow
+- See who follows them
+- Add ads to favourites ✅
+- See their favourites ✅
-- Message
+- Send/Receive messages
 - View profiles
 - Change profile info
-- Remove/alter ads
 - Comment on profiles
 - Remove/edit your own comment
-- View his cart
+- View his cart ✅
-- Logout
+- Logout ✅
 - Receive notification upon selling a product

 ## Admin